 Noodles originated in Asia, but don't tell a Magyar that.
 Hungarian egg noodles, or Magyar tojasos teszta (MAW-joy toy-YAH-sohss TAYSS-taw) or metelt (MEH-tel-it), are an important part of the cuisine.
 And the sheer number of shapes probably can only be rivaled by Italian pasta.
 Hungarians cut them, pinch them, grate them, drop them and roll them.

-Here are some of the most popular shapes of Hungarian noodles, all made from the same Basic Hungarian Egg Noodle Dough Recipe.
+Here are some of the most popular shapes of Hungarian noodles, all made from the same basic Hungarian egg noodle dough.
+The only one that uses a slightly different dough is the tarhonya or Hungarian egg barley dough.

 - Betû: (BEH-too) Alphabet-shaped noodles.